hgrecco/pint/docs/wrapping.rst

                 Use None to skip conversion of any given element.
-    - **strict**: if `True` all convertible arguments must be a Quantity and others will raise a ValueError (True by default)
+    - **strict**: if `True` all convertible arguments must be a Quantity and others will raise a ValueError (True by default) `strict` also enables implicit string conversion.
+If a string can be converted to a Quantity, it will be.